 You are not putting on your belt of truth when you don’t hold, esteem or regard the word or teaching of Jesus Christ as the supreme or final authority or standard in every matter or subject!

-The Scripture admonishes you to: “Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.”
+Paul admonishes you to “Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.”
 (Col. 2:8 NKJV).